ceph/ceph/doc/rbd/iscsi-target-cli.rst

 **Requirements:**

--  A running Red Hat Ceph Storage 2.3 cluster
+-  A running Ceph Luminous or later storage cluster

--  The following packages must be installed from a Red Hat Ceph Storage
+-  CentOS 7.4, Linux kernel v4.12 or newer

-   repository:
+-  The following packages must be installed from your Linux distribution's software repository:

-   -  ``targetcli-2.1.fb46-2.el7cp`` or newer package
+   -  ``targetcli-2.1.fb47`` or newer package

-   -  ``python-rtslib-2.1.fb63-3.el7cp`` or newer package
+   -  ``python-rtslib-2.1.fb64`` or newer package

-   -  ``tcmu-runner-1.2.0-2.el7cp`` or newer package
+   -  ``tcmu-runner-1.2.1`` or newer package

      ..
 IMPORTANT::
         If previous versions of these packages exist, then they must be removed first before installing the newer versions.
-These newer versions must be installed from a Red Hat Ceph Storage repository.

 Do the following steps on the Ceph iSCSI gateway node before proceeding to the *Installing* section: